ejamroz/Authorize.Net_XojoGateway/README.md

 # Authorize.Net_XojoGateway
 A module for  integrating Xojo applications with Authorize.net's CIM and payment gateways using their JSON API.
 More information about their APIs [here](http://developer.authorize.net/api/reference/).
+This was designed for a project with certain limitations, so I have not integrated their full API (Apple Pay, PayPal, etc).
+Hopefully when I get some time I will get around to doing that, or if you want to help out feel free to fork and add!

 ## Current Abilities
 * Charge a credit card